AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

     Properties of the model may include the name of the field, the type of field, the length of the field, if it is mandatory, etc.

-1. Use the **Properties** tab of the selected data type to define properties such as default value, maximum length, if it a required field, etc.
+1. Use the **Properties** tab of the selected data type to define properties such as default value, maximum length, if it is a required field, etc.

    >[!TIP]
    >